Architecture

 Architectural Overview

-Section titled “Architectural Overview”Logchef is architected as a specialized query and visualization layer on top of ClickHouse.
-Its design emphasizes a clear separation of concerns:
+Section titled “Architectural Overview”Logchef is a specialized query and visualization layer on top of external log storage backends.
+Its design keeps a clear separation of concerns:

-- Query Engine: Core focus on transforming user queries into optimized ClickHouse SQL
+- Query Engine: Core focus on transforming user intent into the selected datasource’s native query language

-- No Ingestion Pipeline: The architecture intentionally excludes log collection, focusing exclusively on the query interface
+- No Ingestion Pipeline: The architecture intentionally excludes log collection and focuses only on the query interface

-This architectural approach allows Logchef to leverage the existing ecosystem of log collection tools while providing a specialized interface for exploring logs once they’re in ClickHouse.
+This means Logchef can reuse the existing ecosystem of log collection tools while giving you a dedicated interface for exploring logs once they land in ClickHouse, VictoriaLogs, or future supported backends.

 System Overview